Goal Storm

-Goal Storm, known as World Soccer: Winning Eleven in Japan, is a football sports video game developed by Konami Computer Entertainment Tokyo and published by Konami.
+Goal Storm is a football sports video game developed by Konami Computer Entertainment Tokyo and published by Konami.
 It was released in late 1995 in North America and in early 1996 elsewhere for the PlayStation.
 It is the first installment of the Winning Eleven franchise, later known as Pro Evolution Soccer internationally.
 Gameplay-wise, the player controls one of thirty six national teams over two different game modes, which both simulate association football matches and/or tournaments.

 Goal Storm was well-received critically.
 A Sega Saturn version was also announced for North America, but it was never released.
 The sequel International Superstar Soccer Pro, known as World Soccer: Winning Eleven '97 in Japan and Goal Storm '97 in North America, was released in 1997 for the PlayStation.

 Gameplay

 The game modes available are: Hyper Cup Mode, Exhibition Mode, Key Configuration and Options mode; it is possible to change the difficulty level and the conditions of the playfield.
-The game has 36 National teams to play.
+The game has 26 National teams to play.
 Critics generally praised the game for its smooth polygonal graphics and intuitive controls.